sandervanhooft/laravel-invoicable/README.md

 $ composer require sander-van-hooft/laravel-invoicable
 ```

-Next, you must install the service provider:
+Next, you must install the service provider if you work with Laravel 5.4:

 ``` php
 // config/app.php